Why Optimise Website Speed?

 Impact on Search Engine Rankings

-Before Google implements the Page Experience signal, the direct impact of web speed on SEO will remain a topic of lengthy discussion.
+Before Google implements the Page Experience signal, the direct influence of website speed on SEO remains a topic of debate.

-Speed cannot easily be isolated from other signals, and a study of the correlation between speed and search engine rankings would require comparing practically identical websites.
-Once we find such sites, we'll let you know.
+Speed cannot be easily isolated from other signals, and a study on the correlation of speed with search rankings would need to compare practically identical websites.
+If we find such sites, we'll let you know.

 Curious about our opinion?
-From all of Google's communications, it's clear that they consider speed an important signal.
-So being significantly slower than your competition is something we would certainly advise against.
+All of Google's communications make it clear that they regard speed as an important signal.
+So, being significantly slower than your competition is not advisable.

-If we set aside psychological and business reasons for speed and focus on SEO, the community agrees on one thing—it's good to have a fast server.
+If we set aside psychological and business reasons for speed and focus on SEO, the community agrees on one thing – having a fast server is beneficial.

-TTFB metric, or simply server and infrastructure speed, is crucial not only for overall web speed but likely also for page ranking and "crawl budget"—the number of pages Google can process from your site.
+TTFB metric, or the simplified speed of your server and infrastructure, is crucial not only for overall website speed but likely for search ranking positions and “crawl budget”, the number of pages Google can process from your site.

-Server speed, as well as client-side code, also impacts another factor evaluated by search engines—Dwell Time, the time between clicking from search results to your page and returning back.
+Server speed, as well as client-side code, naturally also affect another factor considered by search engines – Dwell Time, the time between a click from search results to your page and returning back.

-There are plenty of options for where to start.
-The approach is always the same.
-The most important thing is to know where you stand, monitor trends over time in various contexts, and identify the right opportunities for improvement:
+There are many places to start.
+The process is always the same, however.
+The most important thing is to determine where you stand, track progress over time in various contexts, and find the right opportunities for improvement:

-1. Measure your speed, ideally alongside your direct competition in our web speed tester.
+1. Measure your speed, ideally alongside your direct competition in our website speed tester.

-2. Monitor your web speed regularly using monitoring.
+2. Regularly monitor your website's speed using monitoring.

-3. The tester will measure the speed of tested websites daily, so save the URLs of your tests or sign up, and we'll send you a monthly status report.
+3. The tester will measure the speed of tested websites daily, so save your test URLs or sign up, and we'll send you a monthly report on the status.

-If you find you have speed reserves, order a web speed audit, which includes tailored advice for your project.
-Or simply get in touch – info@pagespeed.cz.
+If you see room for improvement in speed, order a website speed audit that includes tailored advice for your project.
+Or simply reach out – info@pagespeed.cz.